Homecoming News for 2017

 If you like it, say “Go Big Red!”

 Click on the link you want more info about!

 |Class of 1972 Reunion||Class of 1987 Reunion||Class of 1997 Reunion|

 Class of 1972 Reunion

-The Class of ’72 will hold their 45th Reunion on September 23, 2017 at the home of Tina Kesselring (Noreika) in Simi Valley, CA.
+The Class of ’72 held their 45th Reunion on September 23, 2017 at the home of Tina Kesselring (Noreika) in Simi Valley, CA.